euwbah/musescore-xen-tuner/README.md

 lig(x, y, z, ...) // create ligature that applies to chains x, y, z, ... etc...

-// question mark after a ligature declaration signifies that the ligature
+// question mark denotes a weak ligature (opposite of weak is 'strong') lig(1)? etc...

+// Exclamation mark denotes an important ligature (opposite is 'non-important') lig(2)!

-// is a weak ligature.
+// This is a weak & important ligature (order of '?!' doesn't matter) lig(1,2)!?
-lig(1)?
-etc...

 // 4b.
 Auxiliary operations